 DB Schenker is working with Volocopter, a startup in Bruchsal, Germany, to develop the VoloDrone.
 The VoloDrone is an autonomous, electric-powered drone designed to transport payloads of up to 200 kilograms and cover distances of up to 40 kilometers.

 The project's goal is to use the VoloDrone as a means of transporting freight for DB Schenker in the near future.
-This will make our supply chains even more flexible while also making them climate neutral.
+This will make our supply chains even more flexible and eco-friendly.
 Shorter delivery periods and increasing traffic restrictions in urban areas offer many possible applications for the VoloDrone.

 After successful tests in the air and on the ground, Volocopter is currently finalizing drone development to make it market ready.
 During our static proof of concept testing on the ground, we tested drone loading and all logistics processes.
 In October 2021, we also completed dynamic proof of concept testing in the air, taking over the logistical processes of the cargo before take-off and after landing.
 The drone still has more tests to complete before it can be used for commercial purposes.